About Us

 For more information, visit our national website at www.deltasigmatheta.org.

-The Epsilon Beta Chapter of Delta Sigma Theta Sorority, Inc. was founded on March 26, 1960.
-The installation ceremony was lead by a dynamic leadership team including Founder Myra Davis Hemmings, National Secretary Dr. Ann Campbell, and Regional Director Dr. Helen L. Richards.
+A dynamic leadership team, including Founder Myra Davis Hemmings, National Secretary Dr. Ann Campbell, and Regional Director Dr. Helen L. Richards, led the installation ceremony.
 The dream of a Delta Sigma Theta chapter on the University of Texas at Austin campus was finally achieved with the initiation of twelve charter members into Epsilon Beta.

 The Epsilon Beta Deltas welcome you to witness greatness in the works!